maudeve-it/ILI9XXX-XPT2046-STM32/4-CALIBRATION/README.md

   ...
   ```

 Compile and run the project.
-Touch the sensor and move your finger while touching.
+Touch the sensor and move your finger while touching.<br>
-If a white cross (over a blue background) doesn't follow your finger, sensor must be calibrated.
+If you don't see a white cross (over a blue background) following your finger, sensor must be calibrated.